Colony Theater

 A spectral female theatre enthusiast still attends her favorite theatre.

-Endearingly called by many “The Beauty Queen,” the 75 year old Colony Theatre is a newly restored 1934 Art Deco, four hundred and seventeen seat theatre that has been beloved by the community for a very long time.
-Located in the heart of the arts district in a pedestrian-only complex, it is considered to be the area’s premiere, mid-sized performance theatre.
+Endearingly called by many “The Beauty Queen,” the 75 year old Colony Theatre is a newly restored Art Deco building that has been beloved by the community since it was built in 1934.
+Located in the heart of the arts district in a pedestrian-only complex, it is considered the area’s premiere mid-sized performance theatre.

-Besides having its original Art Deco grandeur restored, including the original long hall entrance plan, the Colony Theatre now has a larger stage and auditorium, additional lighting, and “state-of-the-art theatrical rigging and sound systems.”
+Built to seat up to 417 people, it underwent a detailed $6.5 million renovation/restoration project that was a three year endeavor.
+Along with the restoration of its Art Deco interior, including the original long hall entrance plan, the Colony Theatre has been given a larger stage and auditorium, additional lighting, and “state-of-the-art theatrical rigging and sound systems.”

-The Colony Theatre’s auditorium has newly refurbished seats that have a great, full view of the stage.
+Its auditorium has newly refurbished seats with a great, full view of the stage.
 Disabled-accessible seating is available as well.

-This performance venue has been managed by Miami New Drama, since 2016.
-It is a non-profit theatre company who state on their website; “We are committed to theatrical excellence and theater-making as a means of social engagement, cultural conversation and human interaction.”
+The venue has been listed on the National Register of Historic Places, and has been managed by Miami New Drama, since 2016.
+A non-profit theatre company, they state on their website: “We are committed to theatrical excellence and theater-making as a means of social engagement, cultural conversation and human interaction.”

-The Colony Theatre is also available for a private performance or an event.
+The Colony Theatre is also available for private performances and events.
 For rental information, review the Booking Policy prior to contacting the Theatre Director.
 (See their website).

 HISTORY

 Colony Theatre was designed and built in the beginning to be an upscale, premiere movie house, part of Paramount Pictures’ movie theatre chain.
 There was great fanfare on its opening night in 1934, to the delight of the local community.
-Area celebrities came out to participate, such as Carol Lombard.
+Celebrities such as Carol Lombard were on hand to participate.

 It originally seated 1,200 movie enthusiasts.
 Many class A films were shown here throughout the years, such as Alfie, The Sound of Music, Doctor Zhivago, and The Great Race.

-The theatre was never allowed to sink into disrepair (or to technically fall behind) and has evolved to suit the needs of the art-loving community in Miami Beach, much to the enjoyment of all.
+The theatre was never allowed to sink into disrepair (or to technically fall behind) and has evolved to suit the needs of the art-loving community in Miami Beach.

 Its first overhaul was in 1953, when the theatre closed for two years to be refurbished with the latest items, like a wider screen, and updated equipment.
 When it opened again, it could seat 894 people.
-It began to offer various stage performances, though it still showed films.
-From the 1950s-1990s, it functioned back and forth between being a movie house and a live performance stage theatre.
+It began to offer live stage performances, though it still showed films.
+From the 1950s to the 1990s, it went back and forth between its movie house and live stage theatre roles.

-In 1976, it was renovated to be able to have not only plays and movies, but other forms of artistic endeavors.
-Smaller improvements were made throughout the remaining years of the 20th century.
+In 1976, it was renovated to expand its entertainment offerings to other forms of artistic endeavors.
+Smaller improvements were made through the remaining years of the 20th century.

-In 1980s, Miami City Ballet took control, becoming the resident theatre company.
-They turned Colony Theatre back into a “live performance space” for dance.
+In 1980s, Miami City Ballet took control of the venue, becoming the resident theatre company.
+They turned the thatre back into a “live performance space” for dance.

-Around 2000, the City of Miami Beach became the owner of this gem, and the improvements on a large scale really began.
+Around 2000, the City of Miami Beach took over, and improvements on a large scale really began.
 In 2003, an even wider stage was constructed.
-In 2006, under the management of the city, a major 6.5 million dollar renovation began that restored this old gal to her former artistic glory while being updated once again with stage and technical equipment.
-Her Art Deco details were restored and shone once more.
+In 2006, under the management of the city, a major 6.5 million dollar renovation began which once again included an update of the theatre’s stage and technical equipment.

 HISTORY OF MANIFESTATIONS

-It seems that many theatres have their resident entities for a variety of reasons.
-Listed below are some possible reasons for the hauntings at this theatre.
+Many theatres have their resident entities, for a variety of reasons.
+Listed below are some possible reasons for the hauntings that have been witnessed in this theatre.

 Nothing stirs up paranormal activity like restoration and renovation of old structures.